jLantxa/mapache/README.md

 A <u>**work-in-progress**</u> de-duplicating incremental **backup** tool written in Rust.

+**Note:**
+This software is still a work in progress.
+The format of the repository is unstable and subject to change, which could render different versions incompatible.
+It has not been thoroughly tested.
+For the time being, you should not use this tool for anything important.

 ## Table of Contents

 - [About](#about)
 - [Roadmap](#roadmap)

 ## About
 `[[backup]]` *-placeholder name for the tool (I don't have a name yet)-* is a de-duplicating incremental backup tool written in Rust.
 It is a CLI tool to backup your data to a local file system or a remote machine.
-This project was born because the previous backup tool that I used stopped fulfilling my needs, so I though I'd make my own and also learn something in the process.
+I started this project because the previous backup tool I was using no longer met my needs.
+I decided to create my own tool and learn something in the process.

 `[[backup]]` is still in an early development stage.
-As such, it is still not functional (only for testing and development), it is missing all sorts of features, it is unstable, etc. But more importantly, it is a personal project and a tool I'm making to cover my own backup needs.
+As such, it is still barely functional, it is missing a lot of features, it is unstable, etc. But more importantly, it is a personal project and a tool I'm making to cover my own backup needs.

 The language of choice is `Rust`.
 I didn't choose `Rust` for any particular reason other than: it is a language I'm learning now and it seemed sufficiently safe, performant and ergonomic to use it.